 The videos are known as Whistle-Stops.
-Six have been produced covering topics such as:
+To date, 9 have been produced:

-Depending on the topic, they are filmed on location or in a green-screen studio.
+Each video is 4 – 5 minutes, and depending on the topic, are filmed on location or in a green-screen studio.

-Whistle-Stops are now an established training tool for ERRA and are an imporant way of delivering training material to a niche audience.
-Each Whistle-Stop is firstly released to members of ERRA and then distributed via social media to members of the Keep Your Boots On! community.
+Whistle-Stops are now an established training tool for ERRA and are an important way of delivering training material to a niche audience.
+Each Whistle-Stop is released firstly to members of ERRA and then distributed via social media to members of the Keep Your Boots On! community.